 Human clinical studies looking at the health benefits of green tea supplementation have been conducted and its effects on weight loss, normal cell growth, and dyslipidemia have been examined.
-Benefits were found when approximately 600-1300mg of catechins/day (3-10 cups of green tea) were consumed.
+Benefits were found when approximately 600-1300 mg of catechins/day (three-10 cups of green tea) were consumed.

 Supplements and Toxicity

 It is true that calling something “natural” does not or should not imply “safe.”
 As some herbal supplements can be toxic when taken at certain dosages, there are a number of factors that may result in herbal supplements being toxic.
 This includes contaminants such as naturally occurring alkaloids or external microbes and pesticides, or the use of toxic solvents in the extraction process.